Kirsteingenzen/genzennojapa/README.md

-# Sarah Mitchell CPA - Professional Bookkeeper Portfolio
+# Kirstein Genzen Nojapa CPA - Professional Bookkeeper Portfolio

 A modern, responsive portfolio website for a professional bookkeeper and CPA, built with HTML, CSS, and JavaScript.
 Perfect for deployment on GitHub Pages.